The body is about 60% water, give or take.

 If you want to keep things simple (always a good idea), then these guidelines should apply to 90% of people:

 - When not thirsty anymore, stop.

-- During intense sweating, drink enough water to compensate for the lost fluids.
+- During high heat and exercise, drink enough to compensate for the lost fluids.

 - That’s it.